vikramreddy0307/Emotion-Classification-using-SVM-and-Neural-Networks/README.md

 ## Linear SVM and Landmark detector

 1. Data Used: Cohn-Kanade Images
-2. Landmark Extraction : CV2 Landmark Detector
+2. Landmark Extraction : CV2 Landmark Detector Download https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat
 3. Model Used for training : Support Vector Machine

 First Images are passed to CV2 landmark detector to extract the landmarks from the face.